BruceChanJianLe/ros2cd/README.md

 Jump directly into your ROS2 packages with ease!

-[v] Jumps to package that are in the sourced workspace [x] Does not jump to package that are in the opt
+✅ Jumps to package that are in the sourced workspace
+❌ Does not jump to package that are in the opt

 ## Usage